 Some lenders will work with you to set up your loan repayment plan, with weekly, fortnightly or monthly automatic withdrawals.
 Some even allow you to move due dates to accommodate your budget and financial planning.

-How to apply for a personal loan online
+How to apply for an online personal loan in Alberta

 Once you have your top picks, getting a personal loan online is simple.
 Below are the steps you’ll need to take: